-Filing a social security disability claim requires completing your application correctly and including all the required supporting documentation.
-If you want to ensure your application is submitted correctly with a low probability of being denied, you should hire a social security disability attorneys.
+Filing a social security disability claim requires completing your application correctly and including all supporting documentation.
+To ensure your application is submitted accurately with a low probability of being denied, you should hire our experienced social security disability attorneys.
 Let us handle the paperwork and take the stress off your plate.

-Your attorney can also file an appeal should the SSA deny your application for any reason.
-Furthermore, social security disability lawyers can provide assistance should the SSA decide to terminate your benefits.
+Our attorneys can also file an appeal should the SSA deny your application for any reason.
+Furthermore, our qualified social security disability lawyers can assist you if the SSA decides to terminate your benefits.

 Can I get SSDI even if I receive a substantial personal injury settlement?

 As long as you meet the qualifications for SSDI, you can still receive benefits even if you received a substantial personal injury settlement.
-The reason why is that SSDI is based on your work history and work credits, not your income.
+The reason why is that SSDI is based on your work history and work credits rather than your income.

-For example, let’s say your Las Vegas slip-and-fall attorney reaches a settlement, and you receive a slip and fall case payout of several million dollars.
+For example, let’s say your Las Vegas slip-and-fall attorney settles, and you receive a slip-and-fall case payout of several million dollars.
 Even though you are now a millionaire, you can still apply for and receive SSDI benefits.